 We have here given the figures relating to only one of our engaged as dog drivers, and will join the vessel at a place leading industries, although in many other branches of business like comparisons present themselves.
 In none, how-The steamer carries two years' supply of provisions for the ever, are the extremes more conspicuous, both as to prices colony, and rations for the ship's crew for sixteen months, and the increased imports, than in this department.
-This though it is expected that the voyage will be made in five comes naturally enough, probably, from the great activity months.
-A double-walled frame house, 21 x 65 feet inside, in railroad building, and from the wonderful growth experiis carried for the colony, besides the usual outfit for travel- enced in nearly every branch of manufactures, but our ironing parties.
+This though it is expected that the voyage will be made in five | comes naturally enough, probably, from the great activity months.
+A double-walled frame house, 21 x 65 feet inside, | in railroad building, and from the wonderful growth experiis carried for the colony, besides the usual outfit for travel- enced in nearly every branch of manufactures, but our ironing parties.
 The station will be provided with a steam masters already see that extreme profits and speculative yawl and two whaleboats for water exploration, and six prices cannot be hereafter obtained.
 From a general point sledges, with dogs, for land work.
-It is expected that fuel of view the situation is in every way encouraging, for our will be obtained from a coal vein at the site of the proposed enormous exports of grain, provisions, and cotton still turn the balance of trade in our favor; money is abundant as The outfit includes the following scientific apparatus, in cheap in all the leading centers, trade is the more healthy for where plenty to do for those who are willing and able to work; but, our money being good now all over the world, the standards of value here for manufactured goods must mum thermometers, mercurial; 6 psychrometers, mercurial; inevitably bear a fixed and definite relation to the prices ob-
+It is expected that fuel of view the situation is in every way encouraging, for our will be obtained from a coal vein at the site of the proposed enormous exports of grain, provisions, and cotton still turn the balance of trade in our favor, money is abundant and The outfit includes the following scientific apparatus, in cheap in all the leading centers, trade is the more healthy for addition to a proper supply of surgical and medical instru- the diminished tendency to speculation, and there is everywhere plenty to do for those who are willing and able to work; but, our money being good now all over the world, the standards of value here for manufactured goods must mum thermometers, mercurial; 6 psychrometers, mercurial; inevitably bear a fixed and definite relation to the prices ob-